-The Doctor of Education (EdD) program is a practical, directed independent study program, which emphasizes coursework in leadership and management in a variety of educational and public service settings.
-It requires no classroom or seminar attendance.
-The program is of particular interest to individuals with public or private school teaching experience who seek administrative positions or middle level managers who are interested in moving into higher levels of administration.
+The Doctor of Education with a concentration in Charter School Administration program is a practical, directed independent study program which emphasizes course work in educational leadership and management with a focus on charter school operations.
+The program is of particular interest to individuals with public or private school teaching experience who seek administrative positions or middle level managers who are interested in moving into higher levels of administration - particularly in the charter school arena.